 mysql -u root -p

-The following command will create a user and grant the user permissions for the database your script will access:
+The following command creates a user and grants them permissions for the database we created in the first step:

-• [username] with the username you want to create for your database.
+• [Username] with the name of the user you want to create for your database.

-• [password] with a strong password for this user.
+• [Password] with a secure password for your user.

-For example, to create a user phpuser with password Ig86N3tUa9, located on the same server as the MySQL database, with access to the database phptest, the command is:
+For example, to create a user named phpuser with the password Ig86N3tUa9 who is located on the same server as the MySQL database and has access to the phptest database, the command would be:

-To create a second user phpuser2 which will connect from a server with IP address 192.168.0.1 the command is:
+To create a second user named phpuser2 who connects from a server with the IP address 192.168.0.1, use the following command:

 sudo nano /var/www/html/phpconnect.php